n3rdysouth/openai-chrome-extension/README.md

 # OpenAI Chrome Extension

-This Chrome Extension allows you to quickly send chat prompts to ChatGPT on any webpage and copy the generated responses to your clipboard.
-Additionally, it can generate meta descriptions for any page you are on.
+This Chrome Extension allows you to quickly send chat prompts to ChatGPT on any webpage and copy the generated responses to your clipboard for use.
+Additionally, it can generate meta descriptions for any web page you are currently on (it uses the content of the current page).
+This is a free and open source extension that uses your OpenAI account.
+If you do not have an OpenAI account, please create one first at https://platform.openai.com

 ## Features